weiks/quarters-unity-sdk/README-Api.md

 ### Making Transactions

-You can charge user Quarters sending a **negative price value parameter (this will take Quarters from the user's account)** on this method:
+You can **charge users Quarters by sending a negative price value parameter**, which will deduct Quarters from the user's account, using this method:
 ```
 QuartersController.Instance.Transaction(long price, string description, OnTransferSuccessful, OnTransferFailed );
 ```